 This is a very simple, text-based article.
 There are no images and there is very little formatting.
 However, this page probably converts quite well because Nomadic Matt has built up so much trust with his audience.
 Throughout the post, he tells personal stories of when he has needed insurance when he has been travelling.

-Matt monetizes through simple text-based affiliate link that takes the user to World Nomads for an insurance quote.
+Matt monetizes through simple text links that takes the user to World Nomads for an insurance quote.

 Further down the page, he has also embedded a widget that gives an immediate quote for users.

 What particularly interested me was their post “11 of the best suitcases for easy travel”.

 This is a mammoth post about something that would numb the mind of the most avid traveller.
 Surely, no-one really care enough to read a post about suitcases with a table of contents.